olegabu/fabric-starter/docs/https_tls.md

 - copy the certificate and the private key files into `ssl/certs` folder
 OR
-- specify the path to the folder with the certificate in *SSL_CERTS_PATH* environment variable
+- specify the path to the folder with the certificate in *SSL_CERTS_ROOT_PATH* environment variable
+- Create subpath for each organization #ORG.$DOMAIN/
+- Put `public.crt` and `private.key` into the corresponded organization's repository
 NOTE:
 - the certificate file has to be named `public.crt`
 - the private key file has to be named `private.key`